RUCKBReasoning/NumKBQA/README.md

-A Pretraining Numerical Reasoning Model for Ordinal Constrained Question Answering on Knowledge Base Dataset
+A Pretraining Numerical Reasoning Model for Ordinal Constrained KBQA Dataset
 ===